 2. Write as many poems and stories as you like.
 Send only your best works or final draft, not everything.
 Please copy and paste your submission into the body of the email, even if you include an attachment such as Word or PDF.

 Send your work to email@example.com.
 Challenge submissions sent to the other inboxes will most likely be lost as those are read in chronological order of receipt, weeks or longer behind, and are not seen at all by guest editors.
 They will be discarded.
 Sorry.

-5.Include HOPPER WRITING CHALLENGE in the subject line in all caps please.
+5.Include DALE PATTERSON WRITING CHALLENGE in the subject line please.

 6. Include your name and a brief bio.
 If you do not include your bio, it will not be included with your work, if accepted.
 Even if you have already written for The Ekphrastic Review or submitted other works and your bio is "on file" you must include it in your challenge submission.
 Do not send it after acceptance or later; it will not be added to your poem.
 Guest editors may not be familiar with your bio or have access to archives.
 We are sorry about these technicalities, but have found that following up, requesting, adding, and changing later takes too much time and is very confusing.

 8. Deadline is midnight, October 4, 2019.